 - Complete a research project in marine biotechnology

-- To present biotechnological knowledge and ideas in an instructive manner to researchers, policy makers and the general public.
+- Present biotechnological knowledge and ideas in an instructive manner to researchers, policy makers, industry and the general public

-- Have acquired specialized expertise in one of the topics area offered
+- Have acquired specialized expertise in one of the topics areas offered

 - Have the competence to analyze biotechnology problems that require skills at a high level